keytotime/Open-CSynapse/README.txt

-To run all tests in a python directory type: python -m unittest discover <test_directory>
+To run all tests:
+python -m unittest discover Tests/